 Lecturer in Journalism, Politics and Communication

 BA; MA (Manchester); PhD (Manchester)

 In 2016, Emma was awarded British Academy funding for her West Bank project, which investigated the role of local radio in NGO activities in war-affected zones.
 She has conducted extensive fieldwork in the West Bank and now in Niger.

 Emma's research interests lie in the role of media, and particularly radio, in conflict-affected zones.
-She is currently leading the FemmePowermentNiger project, which assesses the impact of radio on women’s empowerment in Niger, and she is working closely with international media development agencies, NGOs and CSOs.
+She is currently leading the FemmePowermentNiger project, which assesses the impact of radio on women's empowerment in Niger, and she is working closely with international media development agencies, NGOs and CSOs.
 She has investigated the interaction of radio and NGOs (non-governmental organisations) in the occupied Palestinian territories.
-She has worked closely with radios and NGOs in the West Bank and has conducted a year-long content analysis of NGO-related material broadcast on radio.
+She has worked closely with radios and NGOs in the West Bank and conducted a year-long content analysis of NGO-related material broadcast on radio.
 The research confirmed the radio's contemporary importance as a mode of broadcasting, demonstrating how it reinforces a sense of local community and provides new communicative possibilities for marginalised social groups.

 Emma’s recently published book explores the state of European foreign conflict reporting by public service television broadcasters, post-Cold War and post-9/11, using the ongoing Israeli/Palestinian conflict as a case study.
 The research has contributed to identifying nationally differentiated perceptions of conflict throughout the world and has illustrated the extent to which events occurring in, or associated with, the reporting country affect reporting.

 She has also conducted focus groups in the West Bank, Russia, France and the UK to investigate audience perceptions of various aspects of foreign conflict reporting including identity, portrayals of violence, and humanitarianism.
 She has published widely in these areas.